 - Only their own items—Group members can update only the items they own.

-- All items (group membership is limited to the organization)—Group members can update any items shared with the group.
+- All items (group membership is limited to the organization)—Group members can update any items shared with the group, which includes modifying the item details and updating the content.
+If you choose this option, group membership will be limited to members of your organization who have privileges to create, update, and delete content.

 - To change how the items are sorted on the group page, select a field from the drop-down menu.